3 Warning Signs Your Marketing Software is Out of Date

 That’s especially true when you’re switching software or paying for an upgrade, redeploying software, or otherwise incurring costs (whether directly financially or otherwise).
-We always recommend keeping whatever software you have up to date, of course.
-When you’re considering whether or not it’s time to move on to something that better suits your company, however, it can be difficult to sort through the laundry list of different features that today’s software offers.
+We of course always recommend keeping whatever software you have up to date.
+When you’re considering whether or not it’s time to move on to something that better suits your company, it can be difficult to sort through the laundry list of different features that today’s software offers.

 The next three points aren’t the only important signs that your marketing software is out of date.
 However, they do constitute what we’ve identified as serious pain points for organizations that are behind the curve.
 If you are lacking any one of these in your current marketing software, you’re very likely to be giving your competitors an edge.

 With today’s marketing automation and the ability to store and analyze customer data to create detailed profiles, leveraging those abilities is crucial to maintaining your competitive edge against rivals.
 With these profiles, you will be able to address different audiences based on their preferred communication platform and run more marketing campaigns that are tailored to specific audiences.
 Your marketing software should make it easy to do so.

 Are you able to address the various segments in your target audience without undue effort?
-If the answer to this question is no, then it’s undoubtedly time to look into other, more up to date, marketing software options.
-Your marketing software should be able to help you distinguish between which campaigns will be most effective for which segments, and then to automate accordingly.
+If the answer to this question is no, then it’s undoubtedly time to look into other, more up-to-date, marketing software options.
+Your marketing software should be able to help you distinguish between which campaigns will be most effective for which segments, and then automate accordingly.
 Perhaps you wish to focus on email marketing with one group, but social media with another.
 Or one email marketing tactic with one, and a different strategy with another.
 Understanding when and where customers will see your ads will depend on customer behavior and a marketing automation software should carry this as a fundamental feature.